-Rachel opened her mouth, prepared to lie but words eluded her under the penetrating gaze of her brother.
-She felt that haunting sense again that Gabriel was looking at her through Richard’s eyes.
+Rachel opened her mouth, prepared to lie, but words eluded her under the penetrating gaze of her brother.
+She felt that haunting sense again that Gabriel was looking at her through Joshua’s eyes.
 Why had she never seen it before?
 The likeness was disconcerting.
 Of course, it could just be a trick of the light or her overwrought emotions or maybe it was the crushing sense of guilt she felt sitting next to her ailing mother.
 But she had the sense that Joshua knew the truth and only sought confirmation from her to see if she would be honest.
 Guilt must be written all over my face.
 Rachel’s eyes fled from his.
-She could have dealt with anger or hatred even but felt defenseless against his disappointment.
+She could have dealt with anger or hatred even, but felt defenseless against his disappointment.
 Why were so many people looking at her that way lately?

 “I should have known that it was you Rachel.
 As thick-headed as Thomas can be, he would never disobey mom like that.
 Let me guess, you were pouting because your little showdown backfired and tried to get even with her by stabbing her in the back.
 You never cease to amaze me.
 Just when I think you’ve sunk as low as you can go, you find new depths to plunge to.
 How do you stand yourself?
-Don’t you feel even slightly repulsed when you slither around listening in on other people’s conversations.
+Don’t you feel even slightly uncomfortable, when you slither around listening in on other people’s conversations?
 Do you feel any shame in going behind people’s backs?
-We grew up in the same house, a god fearing home and yet somehow you grew up with no scruples.
+We grew up in the same house, a God fearing home, yet somehow you grew up with no scruples.
 What kind of person sends a killer after their mother?
 Look at her, she’s delirious.
 The nurse said she might not regain all of the functioning she had before the infection.”

 “Are you kidding me with this Joshua?
 You should hear what you sound like.
 Mom has an infection from her surgical procure.
 I just talked to the nurse.
 So you can take your crazy conspiracy theory and shove it up your ass.
 You always did have an overactive imagination.
 Don’t get mad at me because you had a spat with your little boyfriend.”